What is Bronchopulmonary Dysplasia (BPD) / Chronic Lung Disease of Prematurity?

 Your child’s care team will adjust treatments over time as needed.

 Babies with this disorder heal and grow at different rates.
 They usually get better over time.
-Some spend weeks, while others may need to stay for several months in the hospital’s Newborn Intensive Care Unit (NICU).
-Some fully recover, while others have lung problems as they grow into teens and adults.
+Most babies with BPD spend several weeks to several months in the hospital’s Newborn Intensive Care Unit (NICU).

 Some babies go home without needing any more treatment.
-Others may need medicine, extra oxygen or a special diet at home.
+Others may need medicine, extra oxygen or breathing machine, or a special diet at home

 Related Disorders / Conditions